 - Vinyl floors may be buffed with white polishing pads or beige pads.
 Some can be spray buffed with red pads.
 Use only coatings (floor finish, wax etc.) that have been approved by the flooring manufacturer.
 Some sell their own private label brands.

 You are now the expert who can be the source of information on ESD flooring for your customers and potential customers.
-Rather than running from these jobs, you can seek them out, service them at premium prices while putting their minds at ease about the safety of their employees, visitors and sensitive equipment.
+Rather than running from these jobs, you can seek them out, and service them at premium prices while putting their minds at ease about the safety of their employees, visitors, and sensitive equipment.